2020 Exploration Competition

 Communication of results

 Applicants will be informed of competition results via the Convergence Portal.
-All applicants will be provided, in addition to the notice of decision, a summary of the evaluation of their application, where applicable.
-Additional details about the review process are available in the Reviewer Manual, which will be available prior to the LOI deadline.
+In addition to the notice of decision, all applicants will be provided a summary of the evaluation of their application.
+For more details about the review process, see the Reviewer Manual.

 Grant holders must also comply with the Tri-Agency Open Access Policy on Publications (see Open Access overview for more information).
 Researchers are encouraged to manage, in accordance with both community standards and best practices, data arising from their research (see also the tri-agency policies and guidelines on Research Data Management).

-Recipients of SSHRC funding must comply with SSHRC's Policy on Intellectual Property and Copyright.
+Recipients of SSHRC funding must comply with SSHRC's Intellectual Property and Copyright policy.

-The information provided below explains to grant holders and research administrators the regulations governing the use of NFRF grant funds.
+The information below explains to grant holders and research administrators the regulations governing use of NFRF grant funds.
 They supersede all previous statements on grant regulations.

-The NFRF program uses the Tri-Agency Financial Administration Guide (TAFAG) as the general guidelines for eligibility of expenses and use of funds related to the direct costs of research.
-Exceptions to those policies for Exploration grants, as well as clarification for situations where the granting agencies have different rules and policies, are noted in the New Frontiers in Research Fund Exploration Grants Guide.
-This document should be used in conjunction with the TAFAG; only exceptions or clarifications are noted here; additional information remains the same as in the TAFAG.
-If you are unsure about the eligibility of a particular expense, please contact the NFRF team.
-(Rules regarding the use of the indirect costs portion of the grant can be found on the Research Support Fund website.)
+The NFRF program uses the Tri-agency Guide on Financial Administration as its general guidelines for eligibility of expenses and use of funds related to the direct costs of research.
+Exceptions to those policies for Exploration grants are noted below.
+If unsure about the eligibility of a particular expense, please contact the NFRF team.
+Rules for the indirect costs portion of the grant can be found on the Research Support Fund website.